oscargdd/draft-dbb-netmod-enhanced-acl/draft-dbb-netmod-acl.md

 document describes these limitations and proposes an enhanced ACL structure.

-The motivation of such enhanced ACL structure is discussed in detail in (#ps).
+The motivation of such enhanced ACL structure is discussed in detail in {{ps}}.

 When managing ACLs, it is common for network operators to group matching elements in pre-defined sets.
 The consolidation into matches